Do you occasionally (or more regularly) need to administer a WISC-V in your clinical practice?

 Module 4 (Recommendations and Report Considerations) looks at translating results into real-world recommendations.
 We look at what you can and can't recommend in relation to schools, and we give you advice on writing the best possible report.

-The training is 2 online days - timings to be confirmed once the booking link goes live.
+Our live training is 2 online days.
 We aim to keep it engaging and interesting, interspersed with lots of real-life examples and self-study exercises.
 We have a lot of content to get through and do not expect you to speak (although will take some questions in the chat) but instead allow you to take responsibility for your own learning and engage in whatever way helps you get the most out of the course.
+Recordings are circulated afterwards and available for a limited time to help you consolidate your learning and/or to catch up on any parts you might have missed.

-The training costs £299.
+The live training costs £299.
 This covers both days.
 Payment is taken via the booking page.

 This training assumes some (although admittedly quite basic) awareness of the WISC-V. We expect that attendees will have administered at least one WISC-V at some point in their career.
 At the moment, this training is only available to qualified practitioner psychologists (typically clinical or counselling psychologists) who are working in a clinical context outside of neuropsychology services.
 If you are unsure whether this training is for you, please contact us with some information about your background and role, and what you hope to achieve through the training.